snoack/mypass/README.md

 [![Build Status](https://travis-ci.org/snoack/mypass.svg?branch=master)](https://travis-ci.org/snoack/mypass)

-A password manager that can be used conviniently from the command line.
+A secure password manager for Linux that can be used conviniently from the command line.

 I prefer the command line over the GUI, and the lack of password managers that serve this use case, motivated me to write my own.
 It also comes with a browser extension in order to conviniently but securely fill out logins on the web.